Cage diving with great white sharks in June 2018

 In “Air Jaws: The Hunted” Chris teams up with Alison Towner and Andy Brandy Casagrande to unravel what’s behind the Orca attacks on Great white sharks in South Africa.

-In celebration of the 30Th Anniversary of Shark Week lookout for many Air Jaws classic moments as the Top 50 Moments of Shark Week is counted down.
+In celebration of the 30Th Anniversary of Shark Week look out for many Air Jaws classic moments as the Top 50 Moments of Shark Week is counted down.

 We hope you all enjoy it.